changing the way people live

 For individuals who have lost one or more teeth, dental implants have opened up a whole new world of possibility for restoring their teeth.
-Implants are designed to provide a foundation for replacement teeth which look, feel and function like natural teeth.
+Implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.

 In the past, patients with tooth loss due to genetics, disease, or injuries had to either live with missing teeth or have dentures.
-Later, bridges were developed and for many years where the standard of care for the replacement of missing teeth.
+Later, bridges were developed and for many years were the standard for replacing missing teeth.
 However, bridges could not adequately treat a missing tooth that was at the back of the mouth or helps the patients who were missing all of their teeth.
 Bridges offer limited aesthetics and most importantly, we have found that drilling the teeth adjacent to the missing tooth to facilitate a bridge is the beginning of a long slow death of those teeth.
 Although bridges can be a viable solution for some patients, research over the past decades has revealed that the average lifespan of a bridge is approximately 11 years, which is not ideal for patients.

-Since dental implants were first developed in 1965 by Professor Per-Ingvar Branemark (founder of Nobel Biocare), they have become the gold standard for replacing missing teeth, considering their success rate of over 96%.
+Since dental implants were first developed in 1965 by Professor Per-Ingvar Branemark (founder of Nobel Biocare), they have become the gold standard for replacing missing teeth with a success rate of over 96%.
 Dental implants are ideal for patients who wish to have the functionality and aesthetic appearance of natural teeth.
-Dental implants not only improve the appearance and functionality of the teeth, but increase comfort and confidence when smiling, speaking, and eating, improve the ability to taste foods, preserve facial structure, increase the convenience of maintaining proper hygiene and improve the overall health of the patient.
+Dental implants not only improve the appearance and functionality of the teeth, but increase comfort and confidence when smiling, speaking, and eating.
+They also improve the ability to taste foods, preserve facial structure, increase the convenience of maintaining proper hygiene, and improve the overall health of the patient.

 What are Dental Implants?